 There are plenty of options available to help you keep a schedule on your housekeeping.

 - JustMommies – This program is all online.
-All of you have to do is go to the website and it will tell you what you need to do.
+The website will tell you what you need to do.
 There is a simple daily routine to follow with morning, afternoon, and evening chores.
 A set of daily chores for each day, a task to do based on a monthly plan, and even some zones to tackle throughout the month, if you’d like.

 3. Use Available Services.